deelykos/styles-conference/README.md

 # styles-conference
-* A web page with HTML and CSS.
+* Keeping up with my HTML and CSS skills